Wes Montgomery’s solo on Satin Doll

 1. I especially like the first 4 bars how he plays very simple in the pocket ideas based off just minor 9th chord tone ideas.

 2. The major arpeggio idea that Wes end’s the A section on is very simple but very unique.
+(By the way if you want to learn more ideas you can use to solo over a major 7th chord check out this jazz improvisation lesson.)

 3. The pickup approach pattern idea he plays leading into the bridge is just a wonderful connector idea to lead into a new line.